 President & CEO

-Dev joins MongoDB with a strong mix of entrepreneurial, operational and investing experience.
-Before MongoDB, Dev was a Managing Director at OpenView Venture Partners, and before that he was a Venture Partner at Greylock Partners.<...>
+Dev joined MongoDB with a unique mix of entrepreneurial, operational and investing experience.
+Before MongoDB, Dev was a Managing Director at OpenView Venture Partners, and before that he was an investing partner at Greylock Partners.<...>

 CTO & Co-Founder

 Eliot is one of the core MongoDB kernel committers.
 Previously, he was Co-Founder and CTO of ShopWiki.
 Eliot developed the crawling and data extraction algorithm that is the core of its innovative technology.<...>

 Executive Chairman & Co-Founder

 Dwight is one of the original authors of MongoDB, the open-source document database.
 In 1995, he co-founded DoubleClick (acquired by Google for $3.1 billion) and served as Chief Technology Officer for 10 years.<...>

 Carlos is a software industry veteran with more than 20 years of leadership experience.
 Before joining MongoDB, he was senior vice president of sales at ClearSlide, Inc., a leading provider of sales management software, where he drove the enterprise sales strategy.<...>

 Meagen brings more than 19 years of experience in the high-tech industry to her role at MongoDB.
 She has been recognized as one of the Top 50 most retweeted by mid-sized marketers according to AdWeek and one of the Top 25 B2B Marketing Influencers according to InsideView.<...>